gemfire/spring-data-for-vmware-gemfire/documentation/reference/cq-container.md

-A powerful functionality offered by GemFire is [Continuous Query](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-continuous_querying-chapter_overview.html) (CQ).
+A powerful functionality offered by [vmware-gemfire-short-name] is [Continuous Query](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-continuous_querying-chapter_overview.html) (CQ).

-CQ allows a developer to create and register an OQL query, and then automatically be notified when new data that gets added to GemFire matches the query predicate.
-Spring Data for VMware GemFire provides dedicated support for CQs through the `org.springframework.data.gemfire.listener` package and its **listener container**; very similar in functionality and naming to the JMS integration in the *Spring Framework*; in fact, users familiar with the JMS support in Spring, should feel right at home.
+CQ allows a developer to create and register an OQL query, and then automatically be notified when new data that gets added to [vmware-gemfire-short-name] matches the query predicate. [spring-data-gemfire-name] provides dedicated support for CQs through the `org.springframework.data.gemfire.listener` package and its **listener container**; very similar in functionality and naming to the JMS integration in the *Spring Framework*; in fact, users familiar with the JMS support in Spring, should feel right at home.

-Spring Data for VMware GemFire allows methods on POJOs to become end-points for CQ.
-Simply define the query and indicate the method that should be called to be notified when there is a match.
-Spring Data for VMware GemFire takes care of the rest.
-This is similar to Java EE's message-driven bean style, but without any requirement for base class or interface implementations, based on GemFire.
+[spring-data-gemfire-name] allows methods on POJOs to become end-points for CQ.
+Simply define the query and indicate the method that should be called to be notified when there is a match. [spring-data-gemfire-name] takes care of the rest.
+This is similar to Java EE's message-driven bean style, but without any requirement for base class or interface implementations, based on [vmware-gemfire-short-name].

 <p class="note"><strong>Note</strong>: Continuous Query is only supported in
-GemFire's client/server topology.
-Additionally, the client Pool used is required to have the subscription enabled.
+[vmware-gemfire-short-name]'s client/server topology.
+Additionally, the client
+Pool used is required to have the subscription enabled.
 For more information, see <a href="https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-continuous_querying-implementing_continuous_querying.htmlPlease">Implementing Continuous Querying</a>.</p>

 ## <a id="continuous-query-listener-container"></a>Continuous Query Listener Container

-Spring Data for VMware GemFire simplifies creation, registration, life-cycle, and dispatch of CQ events by taking care of the infrastructure around CQ with the use of Spring Data for VMware GemFire's `ContinuousQueryListenerContainer`, which does all the heavy lifting on behalf of the user.
+[spring-data-gemfire-name] simplifies creation, registration, life-cycle, and dispatch of CQ events by taking care of the infrastructure around CQ with the use of [spring-data-gemfire-name]'s `ContinuousQueryListenerContainer`, which does all the heavy lifting on behalf of the user.
 Users familiar with EJB and JMS should find the concepts familiar as it is designed as close as possible to the support provided in the *Spring Framework* with its Message-driven POJOs (MDPs).

-The Spring Data for VMware GemFire `ContinuousQueryListenerContainer` acts as an event (or message) listener container; it is used to receive the events from the registered CQs and invoke the POJOs that are injected into it.
+The [spring-data-gemfire-name] `ContinuousQueryListenerContainer` acts as an event (or message) listener container; it is used to receive the events from the registered CQs and invoke the POJOs that are injected into it.
 The listener container is responsible for all threading of message reception and